 Decorating a tree of this stature can seem intimidating, but below I have listed several guides to help bring your vision to life.
 You can use these guides for years to come, making decorating your tree effortless!
 In this post, I will teach how to decorate both a grand-sized Christmas tree and a standard-size Christmas tree.

-For more Christmas Tree Decorating Ideas, check out My Glamorous White Gold and Silver Christmas Tree.
+For more Christmas Tree Decorating Ideas, check out my My Glamorous White Gold and Silver Christmas Tree post and my Decorating an Elegant Red, Gold, and White Christmas Tree post.

 Selecting the Perfect Christmas Tree